c-schrade/Udacity-Continuous-Control-Project/Report.md

 ### Ideas for future work

-I just adapted the hyperparameters from the Deep Q-Networks coding exercise and they worked well enough.
+I just adapted most of the hyperparameters from the bipedal notebook from the lesson on Actor-Critic Methods and they worked well enough.
 But I haven't really played around with the hyperparameters and I would guess that there are still some possibilities to tweak them.

-Furthermore one could try out the six extensions of the DQN algorithm that were implemented in the Rainbow algorithm:
-* Double DQN
+Also one could try other algorithms we have learned in the last lessons to attack the environment, for example:

-* Prioritized experience replay
+* PPO
-* Dueling DQN
+* A3C
-* Learning from multi-step bootstrap targets
-* Distributional DQN
+* A2C
-* Noisy DQN
+* GAE

-I have no a priori idea if those extensions would give performance improvement for the Banana-Collector environment but at least these are definitely things one could try out.
+I have no a priori idea if those algorithms would give performance improvement for the Reacher environment but at least these are definitely things one could try out.